 From there, it’s as simple as unleashing your writers on the prompt and guidelines provided.

-When I asked the Strategy team here at Victorious for their hot takes for holiday SEO tips, I got a great scalable suggestion from our SEO Team Lead, Vlad Davniuk:
+When I asked the SEO team here at Victorious for their holiday SEO tips, I got a great scalable suggestion from our SEO Team Lead, Vlad Davniuk:

-In treating these pages as a part of your core strategy — taking care to not neglect them, but also not hyper-focus on them — you can avoid a lot of the stress you’d experience if you had to do this process every holiday season from the ground up.
-Approaching these pages as “evergreen” pages provides a template for you to work from and templates are always time savers.
+In treating these pages as a part of your core strategy — taking care not to neglect them but also not hyper-focus on them — you can avoid a lot of the stress you’d experience if you had to do this process every holiday season from the ground up.
+Approaching these pages as “evergreen” pages provides a template for you to work from, and templates are always time savers.